 3. Yoga or pilates to help you repair

 Did you know it takes your body TWO YEARS to recover from pregnancy and birth.
 (Whichever way your bub enters this world) .
 Focus on repairing your body is important.
-I refer pretty much EVERY massage client I have to take up pilates or yoga.
+I recommend to pretty much all of my massage clients to take up pilates or yoga.
 Pregnant, postpartum, or not.
 Why?
-Because building core strength, whoever you are is important to your health.
+Because building core strength, and overall strength, whoever you are is important to your health.
 As a Mama, even more so, because you are rebuilding.
-And at the same time, focus on core strength has fabulous success on rebuilding your pelvic floor strength.
+At the same time, focus on core strength is vital in rebuilding your pelvic floor strength.
 If you can get away for yoga time with just you, even better, but I can honestly say most of my closest Mama friends come from the friendships developed in mum's & bubs yoga (and the catch up that followed each week).
 That's two self care ticks in one easy step.

 4. Massage- It is not just a luxury.
 It is restorative!

-As a a trained therapist, both remedial, and NurtureLife® Practitioner (all things pregnancy, labour preparation and postpartum), I am here to support you and advocate massage 100% in your recovery and self care.
+As a trained therapist, both remedial, and NurtureLife® Practitioner (all things pregnancy, labour preparation and postpartum), I am here to support you and advocate massage 100% in your recovery and self care.
 For almost all people, in all stages of life.
 I have both a clinic room, or if that seems impossible, I can come to you.
 If you would like to learn more about what I offer, you can check out my services here.

 5. Meditation and breath work

 Many already do this, others think it a 'hippy' thing.
 Or perhaps something they would like to try, but not quite sure where to begin.
 Studies show regular meditation is a whole lot more than just 'hippy'.
-It can actually change your brain, much like becoming a mother does, regular meditation has the power to make real changes in your neural connections.
+It can actually change your brain.
+Yep.
+Much like becoming a mother does, regular meditation has the power to make real changes in your neural connections.
 So if we can focus on trying to meditate and find calm, we are adding to all the amazing benefits that our magnificent Baby Brains can create for us.
 Of course don't be freaking out about trying to fit in an hour of quiet time in your daily life.

-In this moment, simply try closing your eyes, hand on your belly, and taking 5 deep, slow breaths.
-Focusing on nothing more than the sound and feel of your breath, the rise and fall of your hand.
 Just these few seconds can make such a difference to your state of mind, particularly if you are feeling frazzled.
 Perhaps start here, and make this one of your simple daily ritual.
 As you wake.
 Or in preparation for leaving the house.
 Or preparing for bed.
 There is no one perfect time to practise 5 simple breaths.
-You can practise this multiple times a day, every day.
+You can practise this multiple times a day as you need it.
+Every day.

 6. Reach out to your tribe.

 Pick up the phone.
 Ask someone to come over.
-Or go to visit them.
+Or plan to visit them.
 Or simply have a video call right then and there.
-If you are feeling isolated, where you live, try connecting in a private facebook 'Mum group'.
-It only takes one Mama to reach out, and another to respond, and that just might be the beginning of the friendship you needed most to make this Mama thing that bit more special, and much more supported - FOR YOU!
-There are also council Mama groups, baby yoga is fab for meeting others, or multiple mum and bub activities out and about. or 5 Week Baby Massage program is as much about the 'Mama Circle' as it is connecting with your bub.
+If you are feeling isolated* where you live, try connecting in a private facebook 'Mum group'.
+It only takes one Mama to reach out, and another to respond, and that just might be the beginning of the friendship you needed most to make this Mama thing that bit more special, and so much more supported for you.
+There are also council Mama groups, baby yoga is fab for meeting others, or multiple mum and bub activities out and about. or 5 Week Baby Massage programis as much about the 'Mama Circle' as it is connecting with your bub.

-It only takes one mum to put her hand up and suggest "coffee after?"
-(Or tea? )
+It only takes one mum to put her hand up and suggest "coffee catch up?"
+(Or tea?)

-7. Outsource domestic help so you juggle less
+7. Outsource domestic help so you reduce your juggle

 8. Embrace the holistic help of a doula

 Your baby does not need lots of STUFF!
 Your baby, and children, and partner just need YOU - present and available to them.
-And to manage that, you need to find ways to nurture YOU.
+And to manage that, you need to find ways to nurture yourself.
 Keep it simple.
 Ask for help.
 Rest.
 Repair.
 Recover.
 If you have no local help, consider a postpartum doula to call on for support.
-Lets go back to looking at history and tradition for a moment, where a 40 day confinement with doula care and sacred tradition is common across cultures across the world.
+Lets go back to looking at history and tradition for a moment.
+Sacred tradition around a new mothers care is common across cultures across the world.
 40 days in in.
 6 weeks in .
 The fourth trimester....
 WHY?
-Because raising a baby, and a new Mother has always been the responsibility of the whole Village, and the doulas have traditionally been the close nit community of Mothers, sisters, aunties, women.
-Wisdom as old as mankind has seen to this sacred care.
+Because raising a baby, and a new Mother has always been the responsibility of the whole Village, and the doulas have traditionally been the close nit community of Mothers, sisters, aunties and women.
+Wisdom as old as womankind has seen to this sacred care.